CreatorAndrew/the-bard/README.md

 ---

-Also make sure to grab the following Python dependencies by typing the following in your operating system's CLI at the projects directory:
+Also make sure to grab the following Python dependencies by typing the following in your operating system's CLI at the project's directory:

 ```
 pip3 install -r requirements.txt